ewgewgewg/algo-site/content/posts/js-algos.md

 # Summary

 A review of algorithm implementation in JavaScript.
 Adapted from the [Tech Interview Handbook](https://www.techinterviewhandbook.org/grind75?hours=19) and the [LeetCode](https://www.leetcode.com) website.
-If you are a JavaScript beginner, read [JavaScript Algorithms](/posts/js-language) first.
+If you are a JavaScript beginner, read [JS Language](/posts/js-language) first.

 # Arrays